Bhagavad Gita Chapter 18 Verse 31 Meaning

 Available in 28 languages

-This verse from Chapter 18 of the Bhagavad Gita highlights a practical insight: That by which one wrongly understands dharma and adharma, and also what ought to be done and what ought not to be done—that intellect, O Arjuna, is rajasic (passionate).
+This verse carries the weight of lived truth.
+That by which one wrongly understands dharma and adharma, and also what ought to be done and what ought not to be done—that intellect, O Arjuna, is rajasic (passionate).
+In the context of the synthesis of all teachings and the invitation to complete surrender to the Divine, these words illuminate the principle of liberation from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team